Masoooud/simple-feed/README.md

-Simple Feed is a react application with using Next.js and Material UI.
+Simple Feed is a react application with using Next.js and Material UI and NewsApi[https://newsapi.org/].

 ## Getting Started